MAGE Distinguished Student Scholarship

 SUBMIT A RECOMMENDATION:

-In your email or letter explain why the nominee is deserving of the award, what sets him/her apart from other students, and how the nominee is impacting others.
+In your email or letter explaining why the nominee is deserving of the award, what sets him/her apart from other students, and how the nominee is impacting others.

 More than one recommendation is helpful for the committee’s evaluation.